Where are you moving to?

 The Tacoma Art Museum focuses on art and artists from the Pacific Northwest and western regions of the United States.
 The TAM is strongly rooted in the local community and acts as an anchor for the University and Museum districts of Downtown Tacoma.

-The museum's permanent collection includes a collection of Tacoma-native Dale Chihuly’s glass artwork.
+The museum's permanent collection includes a collection of Tacoma native Dale Chihuly’s glass artwork.
 Dale Chihuly is world-renowned for his idea of moving blown glass “into the realm of large-scale sculpture.”
-Outside of Washington, Chihuly’s large glass installation can be found at the Bellagio Las Vegas, Oklahoma CIty Museum of Art, Morean Arts Center, and Seattle’s Chihuly Garden and Glass.
+Outside of Washington, Chihuly’s large glass installation can be found at the Bellagio Las Vegas, Oklahoma City Museum of Art, Morean Arts Center, and Seattle’s Chihuly Garden and Glass.

 Glass Museum exterior, Photo: Hakkun